Exeter-University-Sequencing-Facility/bioinformatic-enablers/_episodes/04_Connecting_to_Rstudio.md

 ![r_studio_login](../images/r_stuio_login_page.PNG)

-You can then log in with your short name username and the password is ungeussable.
+You can then log in with your short name username and the password is unguessable.
 For example type jeoo201 as your username and unguessable as your password.

 # Key features of R studio set up